mrisen/inet-showcases/wireless/txop/doc/index.rst

    :width: 80%
    :align: center

-The default value for the :par:`txopLimit` parameter is ``-1``, meaning it uses the default protocol values.
+The default value for the :par:`txopLimit` parameter is ``-1``, meaning the default protocol values are used.
 The contention state of the different access categories are shown in the ``edcaf`` modules' display strings.

 The Model
 ---------